Ferritin Explained

 Still, “may suggest” is the key phrase.
 A ferritin result is a clue, not a full explanation.
 It should be interpreted in context rather than treated as a stand-alone diagnosis or a personal green light to begin iron.

 If your ferritin is low, a reasonable next step is usually to understand the full lab context and talk through it with a qualified clinician instead of making a fast supplement decision on your own.
 Supplement choices can make more sense after you understand the broader iron picture.
+The Iron Decision Map can help you choose the next question before choosing a bottle.

 What high ferritin may suggest